Skip to main content

 • grinding

-The grinding aspect of the game is widely criticized for being tedious and unengaging, with many players feeling that progress lacks excitement and clarity.
-While some appreciate the unique quest system that provides milestones and rewards, others find the overall experience repetitive and uninspired, leading to a sense of frustration rather than enjoyment.
-Despite some players enjoying the grind for its relaxing qualities, the general consensus leans towards it being a lackluster and overly grindy experience.
+The grinding aspect of the game is widely criticized for being tedious and unfulfilling, with many players feeling that progress lacks excitement and clarity.
+While some appreciate the unique quest system that provides milestones, others find the overall experience repetitive and uninspired, leading to a sense of frustration rather than enjoyment.
+Despite this, a few players enjoy the grind as a relaxing element, indicating that the appeal may vary depending on individual preferences for grind-heavy gameplay.

 • “There's nothing to feel particularly excited about and progress feels tedious and pointless, which does not help with the repetitive nature of the game.”